| UPDATE

 to the Judicial Council.
 Their research included not only injuries

+but lawsuits and there were none.
 Please help to repeal SB 994 and Health & Safety

 Code 115800 and amend Government Code 831.7 (HRA list) to include